yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

 If you use our lyrics-melody dataset and lyrics embedding, please kindly cite our paper "Conditional LSTM-GAN for Melody Generation from Lyrics" available at https://arxiv.org/pdf/1908.05551.pdf (more details about lyrics-melody dataset and melody generation from lyrics)

-Our 12 melodies used in  subjective evaluation of this paper are provided.
+Our 12 melodies (melodies_experiment.zip) used in subjective evaluation of this paper are provided.
 If you have any questions, please let us know.
 Contact Yi Yu by yiyu@nii.ac.jp.

 # Lyrics-Conditioned Neural Melody Generation